sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 .edge_connectors
 ~~~~~~~~~~~~~~~~

-This method returns the list of all the data sources which the authenticated user has access to.
+This method returns the list of all the data sources which the user has access to.
 The list of data sources are an object of type ``EntityList``.
 More details on the class
 are provided below.